fe-data/fe-docs/docs/getting-started/settings.rst

 After you have created your free account, you will receive an email from Mollie with your login details.
 Confirm the email with the button in the email.

-Log in to the Mollie dashboard and go through the wizard to enter all data (Your personal info, chamber of commerce id, bankaccount, VAT number (if applicable), your identification (passport), website where you want use payments and finally the payment methods).
+Log in to the Mollie dashboard and go through the wizard to enter all data (Your personal info, chamber of commerce id, bankaccount, VAT number (if applicable), your identification (passport), website where you want use payments and finally the payment methods.
 During the process you will be asked to transfer 1 cent from your company’s bank account to prove that you are the owner.

 Live API-key and Test API-key
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^